kubernetes/kubeadm/kinder/doc/kind-kinder.md

 At high level you should use [kind](https://github.com/kubernetes-sigs/kind) whenever you want a working Kubernetes cluster and _just_ work on it (for DEV, test, CI/CD).

-Instead, you should use kinder when you want to get more control on the process of creating a new Kubernetes cluster from "bare" machines running into a container to a working Kubernetes.
+As for kinder, you should use it when you want to have more control over the process of creating a new Kubernetes cluster from "bare machines" running as containers.

 ## Differences

-Kinder provider an UX designed for helping kubeadm contributors and for kubeadm E2E tests;
+Kinder provides a UX designed for helping kubeadm contributors and for kubeadm E2E tests.
-Only few of the [kind](https://github.com/kubernetes-sigs/kind) commands will be available in kinder, because they are useful for the use cases targeted by kinder.
+Only a subset of the [kind](https://github.com/kubernetes-sigs/kind) commands which are useful for the targeted use cases is available in kinder.

 _Building images:_
-- kinder support both containerd and docker as container runtime inside the images
+- kinder supports both `containerd` and `docker` as container runtime inside the images
-- kinder provides support for altering a base/node images and:
+- kinder provides support for altering base/node images by:
-     - Add a Kubernetes version to be used for `kubeadm init` (from release, CI/CD or locally build artifacts)
+     - Adding a Kubernetes version to be used for `kubeadm init` or `kubeadm upgrade` (from release, CI/CD or locally build artifacts)
-     - Pre-load  TAR image files into the base/node image
+     - Pre-loading tar image files into the base/node image
-     - Replace the kubectl, kubelet, kubeadm binary to be used for `kubeadm init` (from release, CI/CD or locally build artifacts)
+     - Replacing the kubectl, kubelet or kubeadm binary to be used for `kubeadm init` (from release, CI/CD or locally build artifacts)
-     - Add a Kubernetes version to be used for `kubeadm upgrade` (from release, CI/CD or locally build artifacts)
 - kinder can build images only on top of linux/amd64 base images (currently ubuntu:18.04)

 _Creating the cluster:_
-- kinder support both containerd and as container runtime inside the images
+- kinder support both `containerd` and `docker` as container runtime inside the images
 - kinder allows to break down the `create` operation into several atomic actions:
-    - Create machines running into a container
+    - Creating machines running as containers
-    - Generate kubeadm config
+    - Generating kubeadm config
-    - Generate load balancer config
+    - Generating load balancer config

-  NB. kind manages a unique `kind create` operation, that includes create nodes, generate kubeadm/load balancer config init, join (eventually, only the last two operations can be skipped)
+  NB. kind itself also has a `kind create` operation that includes creating nodes, generating kubeadm/load balancer config init, join (eventually, only the last two operations can be skipped)
 - kinder allows adding an external etcd to the cluster
-- kinder allows adding an external loadbalancer to the cluster even if less than two control-plane nodes
+- kinder allows adding an external load balancer to the cluster even if there are less than two control-plane nodes
 - kinder still uses kustomize for bulding the kubeadm config file, while kind dropped this dependency for a lighther solution

 _Actions on a running cluster:_
-- kinder support running actions on a running cluster (after `kinder create`)
+- kinder supports running actions on a running cluster (after `kinder create`)
-- kinder support running actions selectively on nodes
+- kinder supports running actions selectively on nodes
-- kinder support dry running actions
+- kinder supports running actions in a dry-run mode
 - kinder actions provide output for everything happening on the nodes (for debugging purposes)
 - kinder actions supports the following variations of corresponding kind actions
     - generate kubeadm config and generate load balancer config can be invoked also after `kinder create`